CyberAgentGameEntertainment/AirSticker/README.md

 </p>

 ### 3.2 CyDecalProjector
 This component is used to project decals.
-Add this component to the game object to be installed as a decal projector.
+Add this component to the game object that you want to use as a decal projector.

 <p align="center">
 <img width="50%" src="Documentation/fig-004.png" alt="CyDecalProjector inspector"><br>